Skip to Content

 Small, aerodynamic trailers, like teardrop trailers, can get good fuel economy

 Driving a less fuel-efficient vehicle is more expensive.
-Let’s take an example of a 2000 mile road trip.
-With a truck camper achieving around 12 mpg, you would need approximately 167 gallons of fuel.
-If gas costs $3.50 per gallon, this trip would cost around $585 in fuel.
+For example, imagine you’re taking a 2000 mile road trip.
+With a truck and camper that gets 12 mpg, you would need around 167 gallons of fuel.
+If gas costs $3.50 per gallon, this trip would cost around $585.
+If you’re towing a travel trailer and you get 10 mpg, you would need 200 gallons of fuel for the same trip.
+This would cost about $700.

-In this example, you could save $115 by traveling with a truck camper instead of a travel trailer.
+In this example, you could save $115 by using a truck camper instead of a travel trailer.
 This is just one trip.
-Over the lifetime of the RV, this fuel savings could add up.
-Camping with a truck camper could save you thousands of dollars worth of gas over its lifetime.
+Over the lifetime of the RV, this fuel savings adds up.

-There are exceptions.
 A truck and camper isn’t always the most fuel efficient option.
 Towing a small, aerodynamic trailer, with a small vehicle will be more fuel efficient.
-For example, it is possible to tow a small teardrop trailer or pop-up trailer with a small SUV or a sedan.
+For example, you could tow a teardrop trailer or pop-up trailer with a hybrid SUV or a sedan.
 This will be much more fuel efficient than driving a large truck with a camper.
 You could get 25-30 mpg with a fuel efficient vehicle and small trailer.
-You could achieve even greater efficiency if you use a hybrid vehicle or even an electric vehicle to tow your trailer.

 There are also some small truck campers available that don’t affect your MPG as much.
-For example, some pop up camper models offer good aerodynamics.
+For example, pop up truck campers offer good aerodynamics.
 They don’t create much drag.

 Winner: A truck and camper will get better fuel economy than a travel trailer and tow vehicle.